billyBillLiu/WeCardWiki-CI103-Project-/Activity-Report-for-Bill-Liu.md

 Activity Report

-Networking - Create Home Screen - To Do \
+Design - Create Home Screen - To Do \
 1 min \
 I created and opened the task.
 February 19, 2023 & at; 10:36pm added to To Do

-Networking - Create Swipe Left and Right Functions - To DO \
+Design - Create Swipe Left and Right Functions - To DO \
 I created and opened the task. \
 February 19, 2023 & at; 10:38 pm added to To Do